-Other costs are independent of the level of production but are only incurred if a facility produces a positive output - commonly referred to as 'avoidable fixed costs' (AFC) or 'quasifixed costs'.
-For example, a change in the production of Market Services, such as production of energy, often includes the choice of whether to start a generator, to incur a large start-up cost, and to run over a series of Dispatch Intervals.
+Other costs are independent of the level of production but are only incurred if a facility produces a positive output - commonly referred to as 'avoidable fixed costs' (AFC) or 'quasi-fixed costs'.6 For example, a change in the production of Market Services, such as production of energy, often includes the choice of whether to start a generator, to incur a large start-up cost, and to run over a series of Dispatch Intervals.

-Such costs become variable when viewed from the perspective of producing electricity or not.
-A Market Participant would include these costs in its submission.
-To maximise profit, Market Participants amortise the cost they incur to start-up their plant over the expected dispatch period.
+Such costs become variable when viewed from the perspective of producing electricity or not (i.e. zero to some level of production).
+A Market Participant cwould include these costs in its submission.
+To maximise profit, Market Participants might amortise the cost they incur to start-up their plant over the expected dispatch period.